A job seeker, right, talks with an Illinois Valley Community College career… (Daniel Acker / Bloomberg )

-There were 388,000 first-time jobless claims for the week ending Saturday, an increase of 46,000 from the previous week's revised figure of 342,000, the Labor Department said Thursday.
+There were 346,000 people who filed initial claims for unemployment benefits in the week that ended Saturday, down from the previous week's revised figure of 388,000, the Labor Department said Thursday.